jermspeaks/christmas-adventure/sections/section-200.md

 *No,* you thought. *I can't let it resist.
 I have to make it work.*

 You pushed with everything you had, forcing the magic, trying to control it.
 And that's when it happened.
 The magic rebelled, exploding outward in a wave of chaotic energy.
-The Memory Keeper shattered in your hands, its light dying.
+The Keepsake Keeper shattered in your hands, its light dying.
 The magic rushed out, uncontrolled, wild, destroying everything in its path.

 *Oh no,* you thought. *What have I done?*